One Week. Two Tracks.

 June 17–21, 2018 | 9:30am–4:30pm

 This a week-long intensive is for pre-professional and professional dancers, teaching artists, and dance enthusiasts.
-Each day begins with dynamic classes in modern dance technique taught by Co-Artistic Director, Michele de la Reza.
+Each day begins with dynamic classes in modern dance technique taught by Co-Artistic Director, Michele de la Reza, plus a rotating menu of offerings, including Gaga, Pilates, Ballet and Yoga taught by guest artists and company members.
 In the afternoon, you will choose one of two tracks designed specifically to support your career in dance, whether as a performer or a teaching artist.

 The afternoon Performance Track offers workshops in contemporary partnering, improvisation, creative process, and repertory.
 Taught by Attack Theatre’s Co-Artistic Director, Peter Kope along with company dancers and guest artists, these workshops prioritize process, personal expression, anatomically sound principles, and creative play.